Ira-Project/lastword/YC Application/Main App.md

 14. What tech stack are you using, or planning to use, to build this product?

-	We've made a NextJS web application deployed on Vercel.
+	We're using NextJS deployed on Vercel for our web application.
 Currently, the AI works through prompt engineering using GPT-4 assistants.
 We have started creating a dataset to fine tune an open-source LLM.

 15. Are people using your product?
 When will you have a version people can use?

-	No. We haven't publicly launched yet, we are still iterating over our intial MVP with user testing.
-We are planning to release a version for customers in a month.
+	No. We haven't publicly launched yet, we are still iterating over our initial MVP with user testing.
+We are planning to release a classroom ready version for customers in a month.

 16. If you are applying with the same idea as a previous batch, did anything change?
 If you applied with a different idea, why did you pivot and what did you learn from the last idea? - TODO